riten7/finance-tracker/README.md

 # Features!

-  - User can create account that can be any bank account, cash, deposit, or asset.
+  - User can create account such as bank account, cash, deposit, or asset.
   - User can create a maximum of 4 accounts.
-  - User can carry out income and expense transaction on the selected account on specific date.
+  - User can carry out income or expense transaction on the selected account and on specific date.
-  - Expense/Income transaction can be categorised as per user choice like rent, shopping, salary and so on.
+  - Expense/Income transaction can be categorised as per user requirement such as rent, grocery, salary and so on.
-  - Transaction records is displayed on a table with pagination, and default sort by transaction date.
+  - Transaction records are displayed on a table with pagination, and default sort by transaction date.
-  - User can filter the transaction between different periods.and results are shown in charts (bar chart and pie chart).
+  - User can filter the transaction report between different periods and results are shown in graphical presentation (bar chart and pie chart).
-  - Chart represents the expense/income report (bar chart) on specific account or by categories that theuy had spent on (pie chart).
+  - The graphs represent the expense/income report (bar chart) on specific account and also by the categories that they had spent on (pie chart).
   - All the reports can be downloaded as pdf by the user as required.
-  - Charts can be helpful to provide insight into user’s spending habits using all records between periods and make better financial decisions.
+  - Graphs can be helpful to provide insights into user’s spending habits using all records between periods and make better financial decisions.